cotes2020/jekyll-theme-chirpy/_tabs/about.md

 ## <i class='fas fa-university'></i> **Educational Background**
 I have a degree in Bachelor of Business Administration - Positive University - 12/2016<br/>
-Pos graduate in Lean Six Sigma: Green Belt - Catholic Pontiff University - (Conclusion in 06/2022)<br/>
+Pos graduate in Lean Six Sigma: Green Belt - Catholic Pontiff University - 07/2022<br/>
+Pos graduate in Design Thinking, Continuos Improvement - Cruzeiro do Sul Virtual - 10/2022  <br/>
-Pos graduate in Data Science - Catholic Pontiff University - (Scheduled for start in 11/2022)
+Pos graduate in Data Science - Catholic Pontiff University - (Scheduled for start in 03/2023)

 ## <i class="fas fa-user-tie"></i> **Summary**
-Passionate about data and technology, I have + 3 years of experience working daily with R, SQL and Python.<br/><br/>
+I have + 4 years of experience with data science, working daily with R, SQL, Excel, VBA, Power BI, Tableau and Python.<br/><br/>
-Practical activities such as automated data collection, preparation and analysis, professional visualizations, development of web applications and Dashboards, statistical modeling, Machine Learning, Windows, Linux, database and search engines are part of my daily life.<br/><br/>
+Are part of my daily life practical activities a such as automated data collection (SQL and Web Scrapping), data preparation and analysis (Tidyverse / Pandas / DAX), professional visualizations with web applications and dashboards (BI / R / Tableau), statistical modeling and develop models machine learning (Tidymodels).<br/><br/>
-I currently work as a Strategic Planning Analyst at Marista Group where my goal is to apply knowledge of data science, technologies and statistics, to promote solutions and innovation for the organization.<br/><br/>
-I also have very hard expertise with strategic sourcing on negotiation with suppliers, and service to internal customers, because I worked in the procurement area from national and international companies of sectors: Food and beverage, educacional, retail, ecommerce, agrobusiness, metallurgical, industrial and banking sector.<br/><br/>
-Working together with multidisciplinary teams, I had the opportunity to participate in the implementation of complex projects by applying the methodology agile and six sigma.<br/><br/>
+With my experience in procurement, lean six sigma certification and using design thinking, my goal is bring innovative solutions to improve the customer experience.

 <i class="fas fa-rocket"></i> **Expertise:**<br/>
 * Procurement and Strategic Sourcing